Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Build-Problems "Previous section in reading order")]   [[\>](#Taking-the-Easy-Way-Out "Next section in reading order")]       [[\<\<](#Build-Problems "Beginning of this chapter or previous chapter")]   [[Up](#Build-Problems "Up section")]   [[\>\>](#Combined-Index "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------- ------------------------------------------------------------------ --- --------------------------------------------------------------------------- -------------------------------------- ------------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-6.1 The Usual Build Problems {.section}
+6.1 The Usual Build Problems
 ----------------------------

 * * * * *